Updated June 12, 2023

-Guerilla Marketing vs Viral Marketing – It is not quite uncommon to find words or terms from other disciplines to enter management domain-ambush, strategic and tactical marketing, guerilla marketing are all from the fighting or war fields and terms such as viral marketing were inspired from the world of medicine and information technology (IT).
+Guerilla Marketing vs. Viral Marketing – It is common to find words or terms from other disciplines to enter the management domain ambush.
+Marketing terms like strategic and tactical marketing, guerilla marketing, and viral marketing are borrowed from military warfare and medicine/IT fields respectively.

-Traditional media such as television, newspapers, magazines and radio are more focused on creating brand awareness through good quality creative and some may have used animation and humor to attract readers and viewers.
-But the primary purpose was to create brand awareness and result in increased sales but not with the purpose of engaging or entertaining consumers.
+Traditional media such as television, newspapers, magazines, and radio focus on creating brand awareness through good-quality creativity.
+Some may have used animation and humor to attract readers and viewers.
+But the primary purpose was to build brand awareness and increase sales, not to engage or entertain consumers.

-The term guerilla marketing was coined by Jay Conrad in his 1984 book, Guerilla Advertising.
+Jay Conrad coined guerilla marketing in his 1984 book Guerilla Advertising.
 It was borrowed from guerilla warfare adopted by armed civilians.
-It is quite irregular warfare that includes ambushes, sabotage, raids and elements of surprise.
+It is quite irregular warfare that includes ambushes, sabotage, raids, and elements of surprise.

-What comes to mind is the 2007 Boston bomb scare created by Turner Broadcasting to promote a film featuring a Cartoon Network show called Aqua Teen Hunger Force.
-Turner Broadcasting employed Interference, Inc. They placed LED placards resembling the ‘Mooninite’ character of the cartoon show in Boston, Massachussets and surrounding cities.
-The placards would light up only in the night with ‘Mooninite’ character putting up his middle finger.
-The devices had resemblance to explosive devices and that caused a scare.
-It turned out to be a costly exercise as Turner Broadcasting and Interference Inc., had to incur $2 mn for the campaign.
+The 2007 Boston bomb scare was caused by Turner Broadcasting’s viral marketing campaign to promote a film featuring a Cartoon Network show called Aqua Teen Hunger Force.
+Turner Broadcasting partnered with Interference, Inc. to place LED placards resembling the ‘Mooninite’ character from the show in Boston and surrounding cities.
+These placards would light up at night, showing the ‘Mooninite’ character giving the middle finger.
+However, due to their resemblance to explosive devices, the campaign caused a scare and resulted in a costly $2 million expense for Turner Broadcasting and Interference Inc.

-Following protests in social media, the London franchisee of the Florida based firm withdrew the campaign.
+Following social media protests, the Florida-based firm’s London franchisee withdrew the campaign.
 However, the campaign had worked in 98% of the markets they tried, according to Hifa Maleki, Senior Director of Orangetheory Fitness Canada.
-It was successfully done in Chicago, Vancouver, Seattle, Barrie, Newmarket and Waterloo.
+It was successful in Chicago, Vancouver, Seattle, Barrie, Newmarket, and Waterloo.

-In 2011, Coca Cola truck roamed the streets in Rio De Janeiro, Brazil and onlookers who pressed a special red button got special gifts.
+In 2011, a Coca-Cola truck roamed the streets in Rio De Janeiro, Brazil, and onlookers who pressed a special red button got unique gifts.
 It ranged from a beverage to a surfboard spreading happiness around.

-To become viral there should be humor, a human interest element, surprise or some sensational content for it be shared and be called ‘viral’.
-The most quoted viral campaign is the ALS Ice Bucket challenge.
-People had to pour a bucket of ice water on themselves, capture them on video and tag friends to join in.
-Soon celebrities like Bill Gates, Mark Zuckerberg and Martha Stewart among others endorsed the campaign meant for charity.
+There should be humor, a human interest element, a surprise, or some sensational content to be ‘viral.’
+The most quoted viral campaign is the ALS Ice Bucket Challenge.
+People had to pour a bucket of ice water on themselves, capture them on video, and tag friends to join in.
+Soon celebrities like Bill Gates, Mark Zuckerberg, and Martha Stewart, among others, endorsed the campaign meant for charity.

 Comparative look at Guerilla and Viral Marketing